GwynethLlewelyn/LSL.novaextension/LSLint/README.md

 The binary should be compilable under pretty much anything that is POSIX compliant, but, unfortunately, my own outdated macOS Big Sur seems to have severe issues with bison/lex and it doesn't compile.
 The version copied here has been retrieved directly from the latest nightly build for macOS (Intel), so it might not work under ARM-based Macs.

 To fully parse the latest LSL syntax, including the OpenSimulator and Aurora extensions, the linter requires a so-called `builtins.txt` file.
-If you grab it from GitHub, by default you just get the pre-generated version for plain vanilla LSL (i.e., no OSSL extensions).
+If you grab it from GitHub, by default you just get the pre-generated version for plain vanilla LSL (i.e., no OSSL extensions), which I also included [here](./builtins-only-lsl.txt).
 To generate your own version, you'll need to clone that repository, and then, under the `./lsl2dfg` directory, run:

 ```bash